 The northern bayberry is a dense, rounded, deciduous shrub that grows 6 to 8 feet tall.
 The leathery, grayish-green leaves are aromatic when crushed.
 It prefers full sun and moist, sandy, acidic soils; however, it adapts to a range of soil conditions, including clay.
-Its tolerant of drought, erosion, high winds, salt spray, poor soils, and wet conditions.
+It's tolerant of drought, erosion, high winds, salt spray, poor soils, and wet conditions.
 It tends to sucker and form colonies.

 Plant Characteristics: